PETA Calls On Feds to Investigate Evidence of Cub Who Chewed on Cage Bars, Pacing Bears, Concrete Pits, and More

 “These bears should be exploring a vast habitat at a reputable sanctuary, not pacing endlessly back and forth on concrete and begging for food from tourists,” says PETA Foundation Director of Captive Animal Law Enforcement Brittany Peet.
 “PETA is calling on authorities to inspect this squalid roadside zoo and ensure that these suffering animals receive the care that they desperately need.”

-Other zoos have recently been cited for confining bears in to cramped cages and for failing to address distressed bears exhibiting who exhibited stereotypic behaviors like those at CBZ.
-Deer Haven Mini Zoo in Keymar, Maryland, and the Denver Zoo were both recently cited for confining bears to cramped enclosures and for failing to address distressed bears who exhibited stereotypic behavior like those at CBZ.
-PETA is calling on the USDA to crack down on CBZ so that the bears it confines will also be moved to naturalistic habitats and given the space to roam, bathe, and den.
+Other zoos have recently been cited for confining bears in to cramped cages and for failing to address distressed bears exhibiting who exhibited stereotypic behaviors like those at Cherokee Bear Zoo.
+Deer Haven Mini Zoo in Keymar, Maryland, and the Denver Zoo were both recently cited for confining bears to cramped enclosures and for failing to address distressed bears who exhibited stereotypic behavior like those at Cherokee Bear Zoo.
+PETA is calling on the USDA to crack down on Cherokee Bear Zoo so that the bears it confines will also be moved to naturalistic habitats and given the space to roam, bathe, and den.

 For more information, please visit PETA.org.